18F/18f.gsa.gov/_posts/2017-12-14-getting-stakeholder-buy-in-for-agile-development.md

 that way.
 For all we know, the way we’re doing things now *is* high risk, but we just don’t acknowledge it.

-If you’re looking to change the way your team design and develops software projects take a look at the tips below.
+If you’re looking to change the way your team designs and develops software projects take a look at the tips below.

 The initial hook